zzt93/os-lab1/docs/ref/tcp-ip-illustrated-vol-2/note.md

  - The call to socket by our process ends up allocating the lowest unused descriptor (3 in our example).
 This descriptor is used by the process in all subsequent system calls that refer to this socket.
  - The following kernel structures are allocated and linked together: a file structure of type DTYPE_SOCKET, a socket structure, and an inpcb structure.
 Lots of initialization is performed on these structures that we don't show: the file structure is marked for read and write (since the call to socket always returns a descriptor that can be read or written), the default sizes of the input and output buffers are set in the socket structure, and so on.
  - We showed nonsocket descriptors for our standard input, output, and error to show that all descriptors end up at a file structure, and it is from that point on that differences appear between socket descriptors and other descriptors.

+## 1.10 Input Processing

+Input processing is different from the output processing just described because the input is asynchronous.
+Input processing is different from the output processing just described because the input is asynchronous.

+In our example program we never specify the local port number for our application.
+We'll see in Exercise 23.3 that a side effect of writing the first UDP datagram to a socket that has not yet bound a local port number is the automatic assignment by the kernel of a local port number (termed an ephemeral port) to that socket.
+That's how the inp_lport member of the PCB for our socket gets set to some nonzero value.